 Appalachian Trail – August 9, 2013

 I rounded the last boulder and saw the trail open up before me.
 I stretched my legs, grinning in anticipation of town.
 I was also hoping to generate a slight breeze, as I was soaked and did not want to catch a ride and ruin someone’s upholstery.
-If I moved fast enough, my body heat and the wind might dry my shorts out a little.
+If I moved fast enough, my body heat and the wind might dry my shorts.
 There were disadvantages to heating up after being out for a few days, not worth mentioning, but I would put on my jacket and zip it up tight for the ride.

 Unfortunately, she was out shuttling hikers and would not be back for a while.
 I called the owner and was very disappointed to find she had forgotten to write down the reservation.
-There was zero remorse as she told me there was room in the hostel (negative), and then told me to try next door.
-Her lack of apology was frustrating, but I remained polite (the hikers world is small), and headed across the parking lot to the White Wolf Inn.
+There was zero remorse as she told me there was room in the hostel (negative) and then told me to try next door.
+Her lack of apology was frustrating, but I remained polite (the hiker’s world is small) and headed across the parking lot to the White Wolf Inn.

-I headed next door, and wandered around the outside of the hotel, looking for somewhere to try and ask for a room.
-I heard “hello” and glanced up to see Mack and Two Speed, two NOBO’s I met the previous day.
+I headed next door and wandered outside the hotel, looking for somewhere to try and ask for a room.
+I heard “hello” and glanced up to see Mack and Two Speed, two NOBOs I had met the previous day.
 I had been climbing through the rain clouds when they came barreling around a corner, in a notch between peaks.
-We had paused for a minute to share generalities – where are you going, where are you coming from, when did you start, where should I stay, etc., but they were slack packing and needed to make miles for their pick up and ride back to Stratton.
+We had paused for a minute to share generalities – where are you going, where are you coming from, when did you start, where should I stay, etc., but they were slack packing and needed to make miles for their pick-up ride back to Stratton.

 I asked them where the office was located, and they told me where to find the person cleaning the building.
 They then offered to let me use their room until I could check-in or someone showed up.
 They were getting ready to head back out.